-Refurbished Takoradi Airport Apron in Ghana has been commissioned.
-Tullow Ghana Limited, one of the largest oil producing companies in the country, handed over the airport to the Ghana Air force.
+A refurbished Takoradi Airport Apron in Ghana has been commissioned.
+Tullow Ghana Limited, one of the largest oil-producing companies in the country, handed over the airport to the Ghana Air Force.

-Mr Kweku Awotwe, Tullow Ghana’s Executive Vice President and Managing Director who presided the handing ovee, said that the refurbished Apron had made the airport more accessible and safe for airport operations.
+Mr. Kweku Awotwe, Tullow Ghana’s Executive Vice President and Managing Director who presided over the handing over, said that the refurbished Apron had made the airport more accessible and safe for airport operations.

 Takoradi Airport Apron

-Refurbishment works at the airport included the reconstruction of an area of 22,692 square metres, excavation works and the rehabilitation of 5000 metre square of roads. the total overhaul of the airports tarmac was done at a cost of US $2.3m.
+Refurbishment works at the airport included the reconstruction of an area of 22,692 square meters, excavation works, and the rehabilitation of 5000-meter square of roads.
+The total overhaul of the airport’s tarmac was done at a cost of US $2.3m.

-The Executive Vice President affirmed that the company was committed to ensuring that their operations impacted positively on the lives and well-being of the communities they operated in.
+The Executive Vice President affirmed that the company was committed to ensuring that its operations impacted positively on the lives and well-being of the communities they operated.

-“It is this ideal, this philosophy that is embedded in our principal of shared prosperity and we are proudly handing over the Airport Apron today to benefit the people of Ghana,” said Mr Kweku.
+“It is this ideal, this philosophy that is embedded in our principle of shared prosperity and we are proudly handing over the Airport Apron today to benefit the people of Ghana,” said Mr. Kweku.

-Mr Kofi Adda, the Minister for Aviation on his part said the sector would continue to pursue relevant polices in infrastructural development to enhance growth in air transport and make passengers to experience more delightful air travel experience.
+Mr. Kofi Adda, the Minister for Aviation on his part said the sector would continue to pursue relevant policies in infrastructural development to enhance growth in air transport and make passengers experience more delightful air travel experience.